Job Analysis

 Knowledge of:

 K7.
-Comprehensive knowledge of the Safety Orders of the California Occupational Safety and Health Administration (Cal-OSHA) relevant to heating, electrical, plumbing and other mechanical equipment to maintain the safety of the institution.
+Comprehensive knowledge of the Safety Orders of the California Occupational Safety and Health Administration (Cal/OSHA) relevant to heating, electrical, plumbing, and other mechanical equipment to maintain the safety of the institution.

 K9.
-Comprehensive knowledge of Department’s Equal Employment Opportunity (EEO) Program objectives and a supervisor’s role to ensure a workplace free of discrimination.
+Comprehensive knowledge of the Department’s Equal Employment Opportunity (EEO) Program objectives and a supervisor’s role to ensure a workplace free of discrimination.

 K10.
 Basic knowledge of California Code of Regulations (CCR) including Title 8, 15, 19, 22, 23 and 24 to ensure the institution’s compliance.

-K14.
-Basic knowledge of emergency procedures to maintain safety and security.
+K13.
+Comprehensive knowledge of emergency procedures to maintain safety and security.

 KSAPCs highlighted in bold text are not currently on the SPB classification specification